Krishna1624/SDV-Satellite-Data-Viewer-/README.md

 ---

-## 📂 Note on Dataset Access
+## 📂 Note on Repository Contents

-The datasets used in this project belong to government scientific infrastructure and are not publicly distributed.

-This repository contains only:
+Some files and datasets used during development are intentionally not included in this repository due to the following reasons:

+- Large satellite datasets and NetCDF files exceed GitHub storage limitations.
+- Government-provided oceanographic datasets used during the internship are restricted and cannot be publicly redistributed.
+- THREDDS server data directories contain dynamically generated scientific datasets intended for local deployment environments.
+- Runtime-generated visualization outputs, logs, cache files, and temporary media files were excluded to keep the repository lightweight and maintainable.
+- Apache Tomcat binaries and server files are external dependencies that can be installed separately using official distributions.
+- Virtual environments, compiled cache files (`__pycache__`), and generated outputs were omitted following standard software engineering practices.
+- Some configuration files and deployment-specific settings were excluded for portability and security reasons.

+The repository includes:
-- Application source code
+- Source code
-- Visualization workflows
-- Processing modules
+- Processing pipelines
+- Visualization logic
-- Frontend/backend integration logic
+- Frontend/backend integration

-No proprietary or restricted datasets are included.
+- Documentation and project structure

+This ensures the project remains reproducible while maintaining repository efficiency and compliance with dataset usage policies.

 ---